Last Updated on

-This waterproof dry bag from Earth Pak is absolutly amazing.
+This waterproof dry bag from Earth Pak is an absolutely amazing piece of digital nomad gear.
 It keeps your kit dry while out on the water, but to be honest, that’s not really why I use it.

 I like to keep my iPad and phone close at hand so I can keep online, and when I hit the beach with my family this stops sand (as well as water of course) from getting near my gadgets.
 A must with kids kicking sand around! 🙂

 The best part?
 For something so durable and useful that folds flat in the rest of your luggage the price is surprisingly low.
 No need to add a budget option to our gear list on this.